Timinator2000/PySkillz/markdowns/05 - loops/loops-basic.md

 # Exercise #1: Start to Finish

-Create a function that prints all integers between, and including the two integers given.
+Write a function that prints all integers from `start` up to and including `finish`, each on a new line.

 Example: